ThBromen/ThBromen/README.md

-- 👋 Hi, I’m @ThBromen
+- 👋 Hi, I’m  Hashimwimana Theogene @ThBromen
-- 👀 I’m interested in web development.
+- 👀 I’m interested in Android App and Fullstack Development.
-- 🌱 I’m currently learning front_End
+- 🌱 I’m currently learning Fullstack Development
-- 💞️ I’m looking to collaborate on programing
+- 💞️ I’m looking for a collaboration on programming
-- 📫 How to reach me there
+- 📫 For any help, let me know!

 <!---
 ThBromen/ThBromen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.